Dolfik1/Funogram/README.md

 - ❕editMessageText (not working, for now, DU not deserializes)
 - ❕editMessageCaption (not working, for now, DU not deserializes)
 - ❕editMessageReplyMarkup (not working, for now, DU not deserializes)
+- ❕deleteMessage (not tested)
+- ❕answerInlineQuery (not working, for now, DU not deserializes)

 ### In progress 🕐: